0

 • A graphic with a black background and white text that reads: "I've been rejected from services before because I've got a lot of trauma in my past.
 Will you do that?"

 Absolutely not!
 We work with a huge variety of clients at Offload.
-The only time this would become a problem is if you were in an active mental health crisis (e.g., very actively suicidal, in a state of psychosis etc).
-But that’s not to say we wouldn’t ever work with you, it’s just that therapy isn’t the advised course of action for those in active crisis.
+The only time this would become a problem is if you were in an active mental health crisis (e.g., actively suicidal, in a state of active addiction without specialised addiction support, in a state of psychosis etc).
+But that’s not to say we wouldn’t ever work with you, it’s just that therapy isn’t the advised course of action in these instances.
 Therapy requires you to dig deep and reflect on what can often be really hard things.
 In a crisis, that’s way too big of an expectation to put on you and can even make things worse.
 If you’re in crisis, we really advise you to seek out some help to stabilise yourself and come back to us.

 • A black background with the text 'Are you LGBTQIA+ friendly?' at the top.
 In the center, there is a heart with the pride flag colors, including additional stripes representing the transgender and genderqueer communities.